Code-Institute-Submissions/LAMcGuinness-MS3/README.md

     - ????
 Removed Edit recipe/@app.route('edit_recipe') .....
 Still throwing up this error?
     - preemptively put links in href on the base template(working again)

+- Problem: admin can see 'manage categories'..
+Currently showing manage category to all users who log in
+    - Fix: forgot to update Jinga {% if session.user|lower == "admin"|lower %} {% endif %} in side nav as well as navbar.
+    Once put in only when logged in as admin manage categories appears.

 ### Testing User Stories
 #### Testing Site Owner Stories
 1. a functioning website with no broken links